Ehsan Ullah Khan

-Muhammad Ehsan Ullah Khan was born in Gwadar, Balochistan on February 9, 1947.
-He is the founder of the Bonded Labour Liberation Front (BLLF) in Pakistan, an organization that has freed more than 100,000 slaves in the country.
+Muhammad Ehsan Ullah Khan is a Pakistani activist, trade unionist, and the founder of the Bonded Labour Liberation Front (BLLF), an organization that has freed more than 100,000 slaves in the country.

 Khan was the founder and president of the Brick Kiln Workers Front and BLLF Global, a human rights organization that opposes slavery and child slavery in Pakistan and South Asia.
 He is the national coordinator of Global March in Sweden.

 In 1992, he freed Iqbal Masih, who was working in the carpet industry.
 On April 16, 1995, Iqbal was assassinated.
 His death raised awareness of the work of campaigners against forced child labor.

 He raised issues of slavery at the United Nations, through the Working Group on Contemporary Forms of Slavery, and at the International Labour Organization (ILO).

 Biography

-Ehsan Ullah Khan studied journalism at Punjab University, in Lahore.
+Ehsan Ullah Khan was born in Gwadar, Balochistan on February 9, 1947.
+He studied journalism at Punjab University, in Lahore.
 As a young journalist, he met a man called Babba Kaala, whose daughters were kidnapped by the owner of a brick kiln on the pretext of not receiving the monthly installment on a debt their father had incurred.
 Moved by this story, Ehsan Ullah Khan's writing on the subject helped free Babba Kaala's daughters, and prompted brick kiln workers to rebel against slavery.